Ellis County, Kansas: Airport

 Hays Regional Airport is located within the county.
-Used primarily for general aviation, it hosts one commercial airline United Express, which offers daily jet service to Denver, Colorado.
+Used primarily for general aviation, it hosts one commercial airline, United Express, which offers daily jet service to Denver, Colorado.

 Demographics

 The Hays Micropolitan Statistical Area includes all of Ellis County.

+In 1886, the population was 5.842, having risen from 5,046 in 1885.

+In 1910, the population was 12,170.